 By law, you have the right to access your personal health information (PHI).
-For more information regarding access to PHI, visit our website at www.SambaPlans.com.
-You can also contact us to request that we mail a copy regarding access to PHI.
+For more information regarding access to PHI, visit our website at www.SambaPlans.com to obtain a Notice of our Privacy Practices.
+You can also contact us to request that we mail you a copy of that Notice.

-Your medical and claims records are confidential
+Your medical and claim records are confidential